omicronrex/poolrooms/readme.txt

 --------------------------------------------------------------------------------

-    Update v1.2
+    Update v1.2.1

     - added a silly easter egg
     - added a small chance for cube floaters to have your windows accent color
     - added secret items to the clear screen
     - added a diagetic tutorial that stones can lay on cube floaters
     - changed the good ending to require at least one secret item
-    - changed the layout of two rooms to reduce confusion and precision
+    - changed the layout of four rooms to reduce confusion and precision
     - fixed blocks stacked on top of sponges getting stuck in them
     - fixed stones and sponges getting stuck on top of cube floaters
     - fixed deaths counting as 2 resets